Metaxades: Historical Background

-The traditional art of quarrying, carving, and processing stone, and the art of building stone houses in the settlement of Metaxades, is characteristically reflected in the original traditional name of the settlement: Tokmakköy.
+The traditional art of quarrying, carving, and processing zeolitic tuff, the stone from which the characteristic houses of the settlement are built, is characteristically reflected in the original traditional name of the settlement: Tokmakköy.
 Tokmakköy referred to the hammer of the stonemasons, the craftsmen of the stone from which the characteristic houses of the settlement are built.
 Its newer name, Metaxades, came after the population exchange from the widely spread sericulture in the area at that time.

 The stonemasonry art of Metaxades appears to be centuries-old but has been passed down in the wider region through guilds.
 The primary connection of Metaxades with the construction art of Bulgaria, as a source of know-how and a place of apprenticeship in the early 20th century, is mentioned as Mandritsa, a settlement in the Rhodope mountain range, west of Didymoteicho, 2 kilometers within Bulgarian territory with a bilingual population (Greeks from Souli and Arvanites).
 However, Mandritsa was widely recognized as a village with a strong tradition in brick-making rather than stonemasonry.

 Residents of Metaxades claim that the buildings constructed in the late 19th and early 20th centuries were built by Greek master carpenters, known as dolgers, from Ortakoy in Thrace, the present-day Ivaylovgrad in Bulgaria.
 It is known that the guilds of the area were top-notch in their field.
 The center of know-how since the 18th century is said to have been the settlement Bratsigovo, a small town in southern Bulgaria, on the foothills of the Rhodope mountains.
 The reason this settlement developed specialized know-how is said to be the relocation of about 150 families from Kosturska in northern Macedonia in the 18th century, who brought their unique craft and made the small settlement a significant construction hub.
 In this area, along with the craft, a secret professional language developed, including over 700 terms describing the most important practical and technical aspects related to their well-guarded trade secrets.

 The stonemasons (petrades) formed a society of family businesses with great expertise.
 These craftsmen secured contracts for constructing the most important buildings in the wider region.
 They built significant monuments in the area, such as churches, bridges, and simpler buildings.